SeLite/SeLite.github.io/DocumentationStandard.md

 [ ObjectConstructorName.SECRET_FIELD_NAME ] Field with a fixed name, not referred to via a string/numeric literal across the code, but rather as a value of a defined constant.
 ~~~

+### Headers IDs must be the same as their text
+Don't use [Kramdown-specific header IDs](http://kramdown.gettalong.org/syntax.html#specifying-a-header-id), since they don't show up well with Markdown Viewer in Firefox.